joedooley/sportport-active/wp-content/plugins/woocommerce-pdf-invoices/readme.txt

 == Frequently Asked Questions ==

 #### How to add your custom template?
-To getting started, copy the default template files (including folder) called `plugins/woocommerce-pdf-invoices/includes/templates/invoices/simple/micro` to `uploads/bewpi-templates/invoices/simple` and rename the template folder `micro`.
-The plugin will now detect the template and makes it available for selection within the template settings tab.
-Now go ahead en start making some changes to the template files! :)
+Copy the default template files (including folder) you'll find in `plugins/woocommerce-pdf-invoices/includes/templates/invoice/simple` to `uploads/woocommerce-pdf-invoices/templates/invoice/simple`.
+The plugin will automatically detect the template and makes it available for selection within the Template Settings.
+Now go ahead and start making some changes to the template files! :)

+Important: Before you update the plugin, always have a look at the Changelog if their have been any changes to the template files.
+There will be updates that require updating your custom template!

 #### How to add a fee to the invoice?
 To add a fee to WooCommerce and your invoice, simply add the following action to your themes `functions.php`.